edmondburnett/MIStagesDIY/README.md

 - A (hopefully) successfully-built MI Stages board.
 - A high-precision multimeter, for calibration.
 Standard multimeters used for basic electrical or automotive work probably won't do; you ideally want something with more than two decimal places for precision VDC readings.
 I used an `Extech MultiMaster MM560A`.
-If you don't have one, maybe you can rent or borrow something similar, or visit a DIY workshop/meetup and ask to use one there.
+If you don't have one, maybe you can rent or borrow something similar, or visit an electronics DIY workshop/meetup and ask to use one there.
 - Something that can output precision voltages.
 I used an Ornament and Crime (o_C) module in References mode.
 Other modules may be able to do the same, such as a precision adder, or Disting EX.
 Or use some proper bench test equipment.
 - A firmware programmer of some kind.
 I used the `STM32F051` Discovery board as recommended by Émilie.
 Some have used